Mitchell Reel History

 Re: Mitchell Reel History

-This was also my question, I found that case that closes with pressure together with this 2nd version.piscesman wrote: ↑Sun Jul 25, 2021 3:16 pm Hey guys quick question.
+piscesman wrote: Sun Jul 25, 2021 3:16 pm Hey guys quick question.
 In Wallace's pictures of the serviceman bringing home the 2nd version I noticed the metal spare spool case the lid is screwed on.
 But in Simone's pictures the case simple slides onto the container.
 Any idea when the change took place??
-One would think the slide on container would be much rarer than the screw on one???
+One would think the slide on container would be much rarer than the screw on one??? :?: :?: :?: :?:

 Kim